-In August 2007, the ASBJ and the IASB jointly announced an agreement (known as the Tokyo Agreement) to accelerate convergence between Japanese GAAP and IFRSs, a process that was started in March 2005.
-As part of the agreement, the two boards were going to seek to eliminate by 2008 major differences between Japanese GAAP and IFRSs (as defined by the July 2005 CESR assessment of equivalence), with the remaining differences being removed on or before 30 June 2011.
-Whilst the target date of 2011 did not apply to any major new IFRSs being developed, that would become effective after 2011, both boards were going to work closely to ensure the acceptance of the international approach in Japan when new standards become effective.
+In August 2007, the ASBJ and the IASB jointly announced the agreement (known as the “Tokyo Agreement”) to accelerate convergence between Japanese GAAP and IFRSs.
+As a part of the agreement, the two boards were going to seek to eliminate, by 2008, major differences between Japanese GAAP and IFRSs, with the remaining differences being removed on or before 30 June 2011.
+Whilst the target date of 2011 did not apply to any major new IFRSs being developed that would become effective after 2011, both boards were going to work closely to ensure the acceptance of the international approach in Japan when new standards become effective.

-As for the EU equivalence assessment, in March 2008, CESR announced that Japanese GAAP was considered to be equivalent to IFRSs if the progress of convergence was to be made as scheduled in Tokyo Agreement.
+As for the EU equivalence assessment, in March 2008, the Committee of European Securities Regulators (CESR) *1 announced that Japanese GAAP was considered to be equivalent to IFRSs provided that the progress of convergence was to be made as scheduled in the Tokyo Agreement.
 Thereafter, in December 2008, European Commission (EC) also reached the conclusion that Japanese GAAP was found to be equivalent to IFRSs adopted by the EU.
-Consequently, those decisions made it possible for Japanese companies to continue to be listed in European capital markets after 2009, by using the financial statements based on Japanese GAAP.
+Consequently, those conclusions by CESR and EC made it possible for Japanese companies to continue to be listed in European capital markets after 2009, by using the financial statements based on Japanese GAAP.

-- *1 From January 1, 2011 CESR activities were continued by the European Securities and Markets Authority (ESMA).
+*1 From January 1, 2011 CESR activities were continued by the European Securities and Markets Authority (ESMA).